mietek/pol/README.md

 This means that as the data in blocks becomes useless, space will become available in block-sized holes.
 We must somehow re-use these holes.
 Which means that we must allocate, and re-allocate, disk in block-sized pieces.

-All addresses start at 0, block addresses included (otherwise you find youself forever adding and subtracting 1).
+All addresses start at 0, block addresses included (otherwise you find yourself forever adding and subtracting 1).
 However we cannot use block 0 - for anything.
 You will find that most addressing errors involve block 0.
 If you look at block 0 from time to time you will find the most amazing things there.
 You will find block 1 a useful place to store things you need to remember from run to run.
 Like the address of the first block available for re-use - none: 0.
 And the address of the last block used - initially: 1.

 You will want to copy disk (onto another disk, or tape) for protection.
-You need only copy the nuber of blocks used, which is usually less than half the disk capacity, or else you're pretty worried about space.
+You need only copy the number of blocks used, which is usually less than half the disk capacity, or else you're pretty worried about space.
 If you destroy block 1 (you will) you will have to re-load the entire disk from your back-up.
 Never try to recover just block 1, you'll end up horribly confused.

-You may want to put your object proram on this disk.
+You may want to put your object program on this disk.
 Fine!
 It won't even take many blocks.
 You may need to start it in block 0 in order to do an initial load (bootstrap).
 OK, but be able to re-load the program (only) from back-up because you will destroy block 0.
 Only if you destroy the block (we'll call it block 1) containing available space information must you re-load data (all data).
 Unless you destroy many blocks.
 Choose the path of least confusion, not least effort.
 Re-loading disk will confuse you, you'll forget what you've changed and be days discovering it.
 Much better you spend hours re-typing text and re-entering data.

 So when you need a block, you type a word (GET) which reads block 1, places the block up for re-use on the stack, reads that block, places the contents of its first word into block 1, and re-writes block 1.
 The first word, of course, contains the address of the next block up for re-use.
-If no block was availabe for re-use (initially the case), GET increments the last block used, puts it on the stack and re-writes block 1.
+If no block was available for re-use (initially the case), GET increments the last block used, puts it on the stack and re-writes block 1.
 GET then clears your new block to 0 and re-writes it.

 Several comments: Notice that GET places its result on the stack - the logical place where it is available for further use.
 Notice that blocks are re-used in preference to expanding the disk used.
 This makes sense except for the problem of arm motion.
 Forget arm motion.
 You just have to live with it.
 This is, after all, a random memory.
 Don't neglect clearing the block to 0.